ShTuran/Practical-Ethical-Hacking/blue-ctf.md

 ![migrating](https://github.com/ShTuran/Practical-Ethical-Hacking/assets/111232034/dbea9b62-9c06-434e-b30d-5c91913074b9)

-If we do CTRL+Z and back to meterpreter shell and see the users -  we have a user called 'Jon'
+If we do CTRL+Z and back to meterpreter shell and see the users -  we have a user called 'Jon'.
+In meterpreter shell type `hashdump` to get the hashes and crack needed user.

 ![johntheripper](https://github.com/ShTuran/Practical-Ethical-Hacking/assets/111232034/4dde87d9-9d8d-42ea-b0b1-1e4a56082bf5)